bguesman/docsify-test/docs/README.md

 ## The Purpose of This Site

 These are the Expanse Docs---any questions you have about how to use Expanse and how to interact with it programmatically should be answerable here.
-If something's missing, please, let me know on the [Expanse Unity forum!
-(Link coming soon)]()
+If something's missing, please, let me know on the [Expanse Discord!](https://discord.gg/F3VQ2vJy9p)

 I also highly recommend checking out the [YouTube channel for Expanse](https://www.youtube.com/channel/UCHBzoaGEDkI2P2jsUljq24Q), where video tutorials will be posted regularly.
 These docs are largely meant to be a reference for you once you have a general understanding of how Expanse works.
 If you try to dive right into the [blocks documentation](/editor/blocks/blocks), you might find yourself a little confused.